WAR Paper 1 LONDON INTELLIGENCE REPORT 1940

 II

-I sometimes see it written that Operation Sealion is overstated.
+I sometimes read that Operation Sealion is overstated.
 That it was not a really serious attempt, more of a gamble in light of the rolling of the dice clearly being in the Third Reich’s favour.
 Presumed invincibility is also always the first cracks that signal ultimate failure, even oblivion.

-Both cities would be used as an example.
+Both cities would, the directive stated, be used as an example.
+It caused some disquiet at the time.

 Earlier this week, I read pages 471-472 of Rowland White’s outstanding History of the De Havilland Mosquito and of the Occupation and Liberation of Denmark.